15 Famous Churches in Barcelona Spain You Must Visit

 While Gaudi’s masterpieces are a huge draw, this city is also home to some incredible churches that are just as mesmerizing.

-Whether you’re religious or not, here’s a list of 15 famous churches in Barcelona that you absolutely need to check out on your next trip.
+Whether you’re religious or not, here’s a list of 15 famous churches in Barcelona that you should consider checking out on your next trip.

 Famous Churches in Barcelona

-It seems like there’s a church on almost every corner of Barcelona, each with its own story and charm.
-Here are the best churches in Barcelona to visit.
+It seems like there’s a church on almost every corner of Barcelona, each with its own unique story.
+Here are the best churches in Barcelona to visit:

 1. La Sagrada Familia